7 Best 45 ACP Pistols

 The SIG Sauer P220 is a legendary firearm that hit the world in 1975 and helped prepare the world for what was to come in modern handguns.
 The P220 brought the SIG Sauer system to the United States and would help kick off the DA/SA generation of pistols.
 Their P220 series has remained in constant production since 1975, and standard models now come with a Nitron finish and rail for accessories.

-In this era, the double-stack 45 didn’t really exist, and SIG wisely chose to use a single-stack eight-round magazine to keep the grip from getting a little too wide.
+In this era, the 45 double-stack magazine didn’t really exist, and SIG wisely chose to use a single-stack eight-round magazine to keep the grip from getting a little too wide.
 It’s remarkable that the P220 remains in production and has even outlasted the thicker P227.
 It’s one of the few .45 ACPs that has an easy-to-reach trigger, especially when the weapon is in single action.

 Sig Sauer P220 Pros and Cons